efpage/DML/README.md

 # DML
 <b>An Object Oriented Web Programming Framework</b>

 DML is a Javascript framework for object oriented web programming.
 Unlike other frameworks it does not implement a new syntax or it´s own unique logic.
-Alle you need is already implemented in modern browsers.
+All you need is already implemented in modern browsers.
 DML just adds a new and radical approach to use object oriented technics (OO) to create stunning web pages and powerful web applications using Javascript only.

 Don't be fooled by the apparent simplicity: DML provides a complete design platform with web components and templates - just in a very different way you may be used to.
 Just add the DML-Library to your website and start HTML-Programming...
 And let the power of OO be with you!